 Address: Sauna 2

-The small but atmospheric Botanik cocktail bar in the Old Town is a guaranteed choice for enjoying delicious drinks in an intimate and sophisticated environment.
-The bar can accommodate very few people, so reservation is recommended.
-The staff of Botanical is one of the friendliest and most knowledgeable in Tallinn without a doubt.
+The small but atmospheric Botaanik cocktail bar in the Old Town is a guaranteed choice for enjoying delicious drinks in an intimate and sophisticated environment.
+The bar can accommodate very few people, so a reservation is recommended.
+The staff of Botaanik is one of the friendliest and the most knowledgeable drinkmasters in Tallinn without a doubt.

 Address: Suurtüki 2